tkgregory/gradle-project-order-plugin/README.md

 `:networking-resources:deploy` then `:security-resources:deploy` then `compute-resources:deploy`

 The *project-order* plugin will set a `mustRunAfter` relationship between the `deploy` task of each sub-project.
-This will be based on the ordering it determines.
+This will be based on the ordering as defined above.

-The project structure can be reordered to control task execution, like this:
+The project structure can be reordered to control task execution by renaming the projects, like this:

 ```
 /my-project